Accepting Pre-orders for 2021- Mashburn Maran Line from Leoma, TN.

 These are a cross between the two breeds listed above and these ladies lay green eggs.
-This is our second year for these chickens- we cross the Lavender Americana with the Copper Maran Rooster and one Copper Maran with the Lavender rooster.
+This is our third year for these chickens- we cross the Lavender Americana with the Copper Maran Rooster and one Copper Maran with the Lavender rooster.
 First-year Olive Eggers are called F-1 chicks, they lay a medium green egg.
-We have bred these girls back to both a lavender rooster and a Maran Rooster.
+We have bred these girls back to both a lavender rooster (Durango) and a Maran Rooster (Stetson).
 The F-2 chicks that come from the Olive Egger and the Lavender Americanas lay a light green egg (peppermint).
 The F-2 chicks that come from the Olive Egger and the Maran Rooster lay a dark green egg (Dark Olive).

 * Accepting Pre-orders for 2021

 This is our fifth year of improving the line of our Ayam Cemanis- we introduced new roosters into the line- we bought them from a very well known Hatchery called Green Fire Farms- last year we raised them all and kept the best rooster (Rowdy) to be our dad for this year's chicks.
 This breed is very rare in the U.S. and difficult to find good quality- all black lines.

 Chicks have all sold out.
 In January we will start separating our breeds into our chicken tractors to prepare for hatching eggs in February and chicks in mid-March.
 Accepting pre-orders- they get filled first.